 Layering your K-12 campus safety management and cybersecurity tools provides the most complete coverage

-School administrators have a heavy burden when it comes to keeping students and faculty safe in today’s education environments.
+School administrators have a heavy burden when it comes to keeping students and faculty safe in today’s educational environments.
 Threats to health and safety come in many forms, including cyber threats as well as physical ones.
 We mainly deal with K-12 cloud security, but we work with schools that also use campus safety management tools to ensure physical safety.

 The unfortunate reality for administrators is the increased need for campus safety measures.
 Our schools and students are exposed to so much, both on-campus and online, that ensuring their safety has become quite complicated.

 Out of this need, companies are creating unique solutions to use modern technology to help administrators make their schools a safe, inclusive environment for learning.
-K-12 campus safety management solutions attempt to assure the well-being of students, faculty and staff members by gaining awareness of threats and potentially harmful actions within the greater school community, such as suicidal or violent intentions.
+K-12 campus safety management solutions attempt to assure the well-being of students, faculty, and staff members by gaining awareness of threats and potentially harmful actions within the greater school community, such as suicidal or violent intentions.

 Further, some states have enacted laws that require schools to intervene when a child is a target of bullying.
 For instance, David’s Law in Texas requires schools to notify parents by the next day if their child has been a target of bullying, and to notify the parents of the perpetrator within a reasonable amount of time.
 The law provides immunity to educators who report bullying, while schools have the authority to investigate cyberbullying and to work with law enforcement on such investigations.